RobinRheem/RobinRheem/nvim/README.md

     * Running all tests
 * Debugger
     * Just a functioning debugger for any language would be fine!
 Step in, step over, change variable values as it goes, etc.
+    * Run a REPL that I can choose when the DAP debugger comes on
 * REPL
     * A REPL for each language and automatically loads the file/project that I'm dealing with
     * Has a shortcut to run code under cursor right into the REPL